jordanribera/vga-passthrough/README.md

 ...
 ```

-The presence of "Kernel driver in use: vfio-pci" on both devices means the driver is binding as intended.
+The presence of `Kernel driver in use: vfio-pci` on both devices means the driver is binding as intended.

 ## Create a VM
+Many of the guides available when I explored this process recommended manually invoking qemu via a script which holds a complex set of flags and variables.
+I was pleased to find that the GUI application virt-manager was perfectly capable of handling most of the configuration.

-* Basic setup
+### Basic setup
+Create a virtual machine as usual.
+I may return to expand this later.

+### Adding PCI devices
-* Adding PCI devices
+Adding PCI devices is fairly straightforward.
+While viewing the virtual machine's properties:
-* What about input?
+* Click "Add Hardware"
+* Select "PCI Host Device"
+* Scroll and select the appropriate device (in my case `0000:0b:00.0` and `0000:0b:00.1`)

+### Input and Output
+With this configuration, the guest GPU will output to an attached monitor just like a separate system.
+The easiest way to manage input to the virtual machine is to plug in a second mouse and keyboard and pass them directly to the guest.
+Another approach would be to attach your monitor and peripherals to a KVM, with the guest and host systems on different registers.

+A more advanced approach is to use evdev to route input data to the virtual machine.
+This works especially well in conjunction with [Looking Glass](https://looking-glass.hostfission.com/).
+With an HDMI or DisplayPort [dummy plug](https://www.amazon.com/gp/product/B077CZ6JC3/) attached, the guest GPU will render frames to its frame buffer as normal.
+The shared memory mapping and client binary provided by Looking Glass allows you to directly read that frame buffer and interact with your guest inside of a window.

+## More Later...
 * First boot & Code 43
-*